What is the big deal with passive income?

 It can help you find the money to both pay the bills and live a little.

-And as I have been mentioning recently, cash flow is the key to overcoming money stress and achieving financial freedom.
+Cash flow is the key to overcoming money stress and achieving financial freedom.

 Income When You Can’t Work